jsnoble/readme/README.md

       "_op": "elasticsearch_reader",
       "index": "events-*",
       "size": 5000,
-      "start": "2015-10-26T21:33:27.190Z",
+      "start": "2015-10-26T21:33:27.190-07:00",
-      "end": ""2015-10-27T21:33:27.190Z",
+      "end": ""2015-10-27T21:33:27.190-07:00",
-      "interval": "10_mins",
+      "interval": "10min",
       "date_field_name": "created",
+      "query": "someLucene: query",
       "full_response": true
     }
 ```
-In this mode, there is a definite start and end time.
+In this mode, there is a definite start (inclusive) and end time (exclusive).
 Each slice will be based off of the interval and size configurations.
-If the number of documents exceed the size within a given interval, it will recurse and and split the interval in half until the number of documents is less than or equal to size.
-If this cannot be achieved then the size restraint will be bypassed and the reader will process a one millisecond interval.
+If the number of documents exceed the size within a given interval, it will recurse and and split the interval in half
+until the number of documents is less than or equal to size.
+If this cannot be achieved then the size restraint will be
+bypassed and the reader will process a one millisecond interval.

 Once it has reached the time specified at end and all workers have finished, the main process will finish and exit.